-The Leopard: Sacred Symbol of Ancient Africa
+The Leopard: Sacred Symbol of Governance and Resistance

 Ivory sculpture of Ancient Benin, “on loan” at the British Museum (Image: Wiki Commons)